6 Habits To Help You Achieve Hall of Fame Level Success

 We look at everything around us as a resource that we can learn from.

 We see ourselves as rookies, and as such, we are hungry to learn.

 “Familiarity breeds contempt”

-If you’ll be consistent and disciplined when the amounts are small, then you will earn the abilities and rights to large amounts.
+If you are consistent and disciplined when the amounts are small, you will earn the abilities and rights to large amounts.

 6 Tips To Get Into The Hall of Fame of Success

 Enough with the general overview.
 Let’s get down to brass tacks:

 Knowing what you like and don’t like to do and what you can’t be bothered to do has a big impact on your success.